 - There are a number of projects underway to do the same thing to SMAW (Shoulder-launched Multipurpose Assault Weapon) launchers, particularly with specialty ammunition.

 - Speaking of the SMAW, its field manual does say you can use the weapon in the prone position.
-A platoon training with live ammo was curious enough to try it... but knowing that the thing had a massive backblast piled all their flak jackets on the volunteer.
-The end result was the SMAW blew out at least half the flak jackets and then some.
+A platoon training with live ammo was curious enough to try it... but knowing that the thing had a massive backblast, they piled all their flak jackets on the volunteer.
+The end result was the SMAW blew out at least half the flak jackets and then some.note

-- Concerned about terrorism, American federal agents tried launching a G-class rocket from the inside of a van.
+- Concerned about terrorism, American federal agents tried launching a G-class rocket (for those unaware, G-class rockets have so much backblast that you're required to stay thirty feet away) from the inside of a van.
 Though the van was torched, the agents miraculously survived.

 - Let us see what the military has to say.
 From Field Manual 90-10-1 "An Infantryman's Guide to Combat in Built-Up Areas":

 In 1975, the US Army Human Engineering Laboratory at Aberdeen Proving Grounds, Maryland, conducted extensive firing of LAW, Dragon, 90-mm RCLR, and TOW from masonry and frame buildings, and from sandbag bunkers.
 These tests showed that firing these weapons from enclosures presented no serious hazards, even when the overpressure was enough to produce structural damage to the building.
 The following were other findings of this test.